Bomadeno/Bubbel/README.md

 In the main branch (Unity version), simply open the project in Unity, open the scene (MainScene) and hit play.
 Everything should just work.
 Using Unity version 2021-3-6f1

+The game is played with cursor keys to aim and spacebar to fire a Bubbel.

 ## Contributing

 This project is far from exemplary for contributions, but if you see some changes you'd like to make, surprise me.

 Known issues/enhancements are in Github issue tracker, https://github.com/Bomadeno/Bubbel/issues

+There is a scratchpad [Ideas](Docs/ideas.md) too.

 ## History